RH3D/E3NG_docs/into.md

 Ender 3 NG started as a cheap coreXY conversion for Creality Ender 3 Pro, it has been in the beta version and available to public for over a year and while others have been building printers, I have been listening to all the feedback and getting to know other users preferences.

-As a result the project has some options to choose from to suit you the best.
+As a result the project has many options to choose from to suit you the best.

 continue to:
 {: .text-right .lh-0 .pt-8 }